-Use the Google translation tool at Language Tools(opens in new window/tab) to translate these pages.
+Use the Google translation tool at Language Tools to translate these pages.
 Follow the link provided and choose your options, in this case we suggest you select “Translate a webpage”.
-Just type in the address of the page you want translated, select the language and hit enter.
+Just type in the address of this site, select the language and hit enter.

 Note: We make no claim to the accuracy of Google’s translation service, but hope it is sufficient enough that you can use it on other websites that you want to view in your language.